 Mestenhauser Legacy Initiative

-The Mestenhauser Legacy Initiative was launched by the Global Programs and Strategy Alliance to recognize the legacy of Professor Josef Mestenhauser.
+The Mestenhauser Legacy Initiative was launched by the Global Programs and Strategy Alliance in close consultation with Professor Josef Mestsenhauser to recognize his legacy to international education.
 Through this collection of innovative programs and scholarship, we strive to honor Professor Mestenhauser's legacy of working to broaden international understanding.

 Mestenhauser Student Award for Excellence in Campus Internationalization

 The Josef Mestenhauser Student Award for Excellence in Campus Internationalization recognizes outstanding student contributions to international education.
 This award acknowledges important work being done by students at the University of Minnesota to internationalize the curriculum and campus.